kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_01/breakout_instructions_01.md

 Each student in the breakout should share try to share one experience with the breakout group.

-**You don't have to know everything about a technology to effectively use it**
+## Breakout 2 - You don't have to know everything about a technology to effectively use it

 While it's great to know as much as we can about a technology, you don't have to know everything about a technology to effectively use it.
 In the Data Science and Data Engineering world, by the time you learn everything about a technology, the next big thing has often come, and you now know everything about something that is obsolete.